Adyen-for-platform icon

 Commission

-By default, the variable commission is calculated as a percentage of the total payment amount, which includes the tip and the surcharge paid by the customer.
+By default, the variable fee is calculated as a percentage of the total payment amount, which includes the tip and the surcharge paid by the customer.
 However, if you do not want to charge a commission on the tip and/or surcharge, you can exclude these from the commission calculation.

 To configure your preferred commission calculation logic, reach out to our Support Team.
 Choose between the following options: